-About the Two Corner Timing Model
+About the Two Corner Timing Models

 The Quick Family

 The Quick signals use a combination of four different components: one medium-term trend, two short-term technical, and one (the Flow signal) that's a little of both.
-These independent components are combined into a single signal that is then further refined in the variations listed below.
+These independent components are combined into a single signal that is then further refined in the variants listed below.
 The Quick signals are "pessimistic", with an average 40/60 LONG/SHORT ratio (on a day-by-day basis).

 Quick